MicrosoftDocs/visualstudio-docs/docs/ide/step-5-add-controls-to-your-form.md

   - "multiple"
 ---
 # Step 5: Add controls to your form
-In this step, you add controls, such as a `PictureBox` control and a `CheckBox` control, to your form.
-You then add buttons to your form.
+In this step, you add controls, such as a <xref:System.Windows.Forms.PictureBox> control and a <xref:System.Windows.Forms.CheckBox> control, to your form.
+You then add <xref:System.Windows.Forms.Button> controls to your form.

  ![link to video](../data-tools/media/playvideo.gif "PlayVideo")For a video version of this topic, see [Tutorial 1: Create a picture viewer in Visual Basic - Video 2](http://go.microsoft.com/fwlink/?LinkId=205211) or [Tutorial 1: Create a picture viewer in C# - Video 2](http://go.microsoft.com/fwlink/?LinkId=205200).
 These videos use an earlier version of Visual Studio, so there are slight differences in some menu commands and other user interface elements.
 However, the concepts and procedures work similarly in the current version of Visual Studio.